Nemanja Šarović: Out of parliament (2012–2016)

-Fourth assembly term (2016–20)
+Fourth assembly term and departure from the SRS (2016–2020)

-After a four-year absence from the national assembly, the Radicals won twenty-two seats in the 2016 parliamentary election. Šarović, who once again received the second position on the party's list, was elected to a fourth term.
-After the election, Šarović and Nataša Jovanović represented the Radical Party in pro forma discussions with president Tomislav Nikolić on the formation of a new government.
-The results of these talks were a foregone conclusion, as the Progressives and their allies commanded a majority of seats in parliament.
-The Radical delegation used their consultation session to demand that Nikolić resign, and the meeting was reported to have ended after thirty seconds.
-Later in 2016, Šarović was convicted of burning a flag of the United States of America and issued a suspended sentence.
+The Radicals returned to parliament with 22 seats in the 2016 parliamentary election, and Šarović, again second on the list, was elected to a fourth term.
+He and Nataša Jovanović represented the SRS in consultations with President Nikolić on forming a government, a meeting that reportedly ended after 30 seconds when the Radicals demanded Nikolić's resignation.
+Later in 2016, Šarović was convicted of burning a flag of the United States and given a suspended sentence.
+When Šešelj was convicted in absentia by the ICTY in 2018 and some MPs called for his expulsion from the assembly, Šarović argued that there was no legal basis for it.

-In 2018, the ICTY convicted Vojislav Šešelj in absentia of inciting war crimes with nationalist speeches in 1992.
-He was issued a ten-year sentence but not required to serve any prison time as he had already spent more than ten years in custody at The Hague.
-Some parliamentarians called for Šešelj to be expelled from the assembly after his conviction; Šarović argued that there was no legal basis for this demand.

-During the 2016–20 parliament, Šarović was a member of the administrative committee (Note: Formally known as the Committee on Administrative, Budgetary, Mandate, and Immunity Issues.) and the health and family committee; a deputy member of the committee on constitutional and legislative issues, the committee on the diaspora and Serbs in the region, and the committee on Kosovo and Metohija; a deputy member of Serbia's delegation to the NATO parliamentary assembly (where Serbia has observer status); and a member of the parliamentary friendship groups with China, Greece, Russia, and Venezuela.
+During the 2016–2020 parliament, Šarović was a member of the administrative committee (Note: Formally the Committee on Administrative, Budgetary, Mandate and Immunity Issues.) and the health and family committee; a deputy member of the committees on constitutional and legislative issues, on the diaspora and Serbs in the region, and on Kosovo and Metohija; a deputy member of Serbia's delegation to the NATO Parliamentary Assembly, where Serbia has observer status; and a member of the parliamentary friendship groups with China, Greece, Russia and Venezuela.

-Šarović appeared in the seventh position on the SRS's list in the 2020 Serbian parliamentary election, in which the Radicals once again fell below the electoral threshold.
-He resigned from the party on 16 July 2020, citing fundamental disagreements with Šešelj on both the party's direction and the larger political situation in Serbia.
-He later accused Šešelj of being insufficiently critical of Serbia's SNS-led government and rejected suggestions that he himself would join the Progressives.
+Šarović was seventh on the SRS list in the 2020 Serbian parliamentary election, in which the party again fell below the threshold.
+He left the party on 16 July 2020, citing fundamental disagreements with Šešelj over its direction and the wider political situation.
+He later accused Šešelj of being insufficiently critical of the SNS-led government, and rejected suggestions that he would join the Progressives.